spicy-rice/package-calculator/README.md

-# Package Calculator
+# Precise Parcel: Package Calculator tool

 ## Description

-The Package Calculator is a Go application that efficiently matches order quantities with specific package sizes.
+Precise Parcel is a Go application that efficiently matches order quantities with specific package sizes.
 It is designed to help businesses determine the optimal packaging for any given number of items, using predefined package sizes.

 ## Installation